Sakthi-Developer/PDFScanner/README.md

 - **ViewModel and LiveData:** For managing UI-related data.
 - **ML Kit:** For image processing and enhancement.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any inquiries or support, please contact us at [support@pdfscannerapp.com](mailto:support@pdfscannerapp.com).
+For any inquiries or support, please contact us at [sakthir.developer@gmail.com](mailto:sakthir.developer@gmail.com).

 ---